camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ActivityInstance activityInstance = runtimeService.getActivityInstance(processInstance.getId());
 ```

 `ActivityInstance` is a recursive data structure where the activity instance returned by the above method call represents the process instance.
-The IDs of `ActivityInstance` objects can be used for [cancellation of specific instances](ref:#cancel-an-activity-instance) or for [ancestor selection during instantiation](ref:#process-engine-process-instance-modification-ancestor-selection-for-instantiation).
+The IDs of `ActivityInstance` objects can be used for [cancelation of specific instances](ref:#cancel-an-activity-instance) or for [ancestor selection during instantiation](ref:#process-engine-process-instance-modification-ancestor-selection-for-instantiation).

 The interface `ActivityInstance` has methods `getChildActivityInstances` and `getChildTransitionInstances` to drill down in the activity instance tree.
 For example, assume that the activities *Assess Credit Worthiness* and *Register Application* are active.
 Then the activity instance tree looks as follows: